The tropical momentum map: a classification of toric log symplectic manifolds: Toric log symplectic manifolds

 \end{pp}

 \begin{pp} This example may be deformed by adding a \emph{magnetic term}.
 That is, if $\omega$ is the canonical symplectic form~\eqref{eq:23}, then

-is also a log symplectic form, for any closed form $B\in \Omega^2(X,\log D)$.
-By an application of the Moser method, one can show that only the logarithmic cohomology class of $B$ is relevant to the resulting symplectic structure up to equivariant symplectomorphism, yielding the following result.
+is also a log symplectic form, for any closed form $B\in\Omega^2(X,\log D)$.
+By applying a modified version of Moser's method as in \cite[{Theorem 38}]{MR3250302}, one can show that only the logarithmic cohomology class of $B$ is relevant to the resulting symplectic structure up to equivariant symplectomorphism, yielding the following result.

-\begin{theorem} Fix the log affine manifold $(X,D,\xi)$ and the trivial principal $T^n$ bundle $\mu:M\to X$ as above, and let $\omega_0$ be the canonical log symplectic form~\eqref{eq:23}.
+\begin{theorem} Fix the log affine manifold $(X,D,\xi)$ and the trivial principal $T^n$-bundle $\mu:M\to X$ as above, and let $\omega_0$ be the canonical log symplectic form~\eqref{eq:23}.
 If $\omega$ is another log symplectic form such that $(M,\omega,\mu)$ is toric log symplectic, then the difference $\omega-\omega_0$ is basic and closed.
 Furthermore, the map

-induces a bijection between equivalence classes of toric log symplectic structures with fixed momentum map $\pi$ and the vector space $H^2(X,\log D)$. \end{theorem}
+induces a bijection between equivalence classes of toric log symplectic structures with fixed momentum map $\mu$ and the vector space $H^2(X,\log D)$. \end{theorem}

 \begin{remark} The usual notions of invariant and basic forms on a principal bundle carry over to the logarithmic context above, because of the exact sequence relating logarithmic vector fields on the domain and codomain of $\pi$: